 MEMBERSHIP AND DESIGNATION:

-ACCSH is composed of 15 representative members appointed by the Secretary, one of whom is appointed by the Secretary to serve as chair.
+ACCSH consists of 15 representative members the Secretary appoints, one of whom the Secretary appoints as chair.
 The composition of the ACCSH is as follows:

-Members generally serve two-year staggered terms except for the designee of the Secretary of Health and Human Services who has no fixed term.
-Members may be appointed to serve successive terms and be removed at any time and replaced.
-If otherwise qualified, members may continue to serve after their term expires, until a successor is appointed.
+Members normally serve staggered two-year terms, except for the designee of the Secretary of Health and Human Services, who has no fixed term.
+Members serve at the pleasure of the Secretary, who may appoint them to successive terms or remove and replace them at any time.

-Members receive no compensation for serving on the committee, but are allowed travel expenses including per diem in lieu of subsistence as authorized by section 5703 of title 5 of the United States Code for persons in the Government service employed intermittently.
-They are not deemed to be employees of the United States by virtue of their membership on ACCSH.
+Members receive no compensation for serving on ACCSH, but are allowed travel expenses, including per diem in lieu of subsistence (5 U.S.C.
+5703).
+They are not employees of the United States by virtue of their membership on ACCSH.

-To the extent permitted by FACA and other laws, ACCSH Committee membership should also be consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
-The diversity in such membership includes, but is not limited to, race, gender, disability, sexual orientation and gender identity.
+To the extent permitted by FACA and other laws, ACCSH membership also should be consistent with achieving the greatest impact, scope, and credibility among diverse stakeholders.
+The diversity in such membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

-The DFO, in consultation with the ACCSH Chair, has authority to create subcommittees or work groups.
-Subcommittees or work groups must report to ACCSH and are not authorized to provide advice or work products directly to OSHA.
+OSHA, in consultation with the ACCSH Chair, has authority to establish subcommittees and work groups.
+Subcommittees and work groups must report to ACCSH and are not to provide advice or work products directly to OSHA.